haritha1997/haritha1997.github.io/_featured_categories/example.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  The recent posts about my learning are displayed here.
+  The recent posts about my learning, thoughts and experiences are displayed here.
 Check it out and leave your valuable feedback.
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.

 ---